roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  She didn't bother to look around or even open her eyes.
 She was relaxed and comfortable and the tingling in her pussy was a welcome guest at her little private party of one.
 She pictured the three men still on the bridge, holding their remotes in one hand and cocks in the other, watching her, fiddling with the controls, waiting for her to squirm, to spread her legs, to touch herself, to moan.

  She wanted to tease them and pretended to still be asleep, remaining motionless while her pussy buzzed and hummed.
 She nearly drifted back to sleep, but woke back up when she felt her own hand touching the inner part of her thigh.
 She heard a couple of chuckles from above and realized that her charade was over.
 She opened up her thighs and cupped her hand over her pussy, feeling the moist heat against her palm.
 She moved her bikini bottom to the side, surprised at how she had to peel it away from her skin like Saran wrap off a baking dish.
 And the main dish underneath was definitely hot and ready to eat.
-Report_Story #2